David Haslam (physician): Medical career

+In 2024 he was appointed Non-Executive Chair of Itecho Health and also in 2024 he was appointed to the Council of St George's House, Windsor Castle.

 His first articles appeared in the medical journal "World Medicine", and he subsequently published over 2000 articles in the medical and lay press.
 He has written 14 books, primarily on health and parenting related matters and aimed at the general public, published in 13 languages internationally.
 His most recent book, "Side Effects.
 How our healthcare lost its way, and how we fix it" was published in 2022, and was chosen as book of the week in The Observer.

 Honours

 In 1989 he was awarded Fellowship of the Royal College of General Practitioners, in 2003 he was awarded Fellowship of the Faculty of Public Health, and in 2004 he was awarded Fellowship of the Royal College of Physicians.
 In 2010 he was conferred as an honorary Fellow of the Academy of Medical Educators.

 In 2014 he received an honorary doctorate from University of Birmingham In 2016 he received a Doctorate of Science (Hon Causa) from the University of East Anglia.

 He was awarded CBE in 2004 for "Services to Health Care", and he was Knighted in June 2018 for "Services to NHS Leadership".